jonlpersson/ed-latimore/site/_posts/2022-07-06-how-does-low-level-light-therapy-lllt-stop-hair-loss.md

 Every person is different, but the research has shown fairly consistent results, with most people being able to observe changes in hair density, volume, and strength within 6-12 months.

 Of course, this doesn't mean that nothing is happening during the first 6 months.
-Just remember that lllt therapy is effectively recharging and rebuilding your hair growth cycle by reducing the time that hairs spend in the telogen phase.
+Just remember that lllt therapy effectively recharges and rebuilds your hair growth cycle by reducing the time hairs spend in the telogen phase.
 This takes time, assuming consistent use.

 Your hair will not only have to discard the old hair but start to recharge new hair.
 Change happens from the very first use, but nothing occurs&nbsp;